PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod4/Greedy.md

         At time 3, buy car with profit 19.
         We are able to buy all cars within their deadline.
 So, total profit that one can earn is 30.

+### Solution approach
+    Using greedy approach
+        Step 1 : Sort cars in ascneding order of expiry and start buying it one by one and maintain profilt in min heap to keep lowest profit on top.
+        Step 2: Once we reach any expired product we will just if it is giving more profit then current lowest profit, if yes replace it with current lowest if not then proceed to next step 3: Return sum of all element of min heap and that would be the result.
+    TC : O(nlogn)  --> if we need to replace all the element from heap SC : O(n)  --> Heap space
 ### Solution
 ```java
     class Toy {